-Recipients must include the M-58 Conflict of Interest Certification Form in all bid packages.
-Each contractor or firm awarded a contract to be paid for with HOME funds, must complete the certification form.
+Recipients are required include the SRDP-10 Conflict of Interest Certification Form in all bid packages.
+Each contractor or firm awarded a contract to be paid for with SRDP funds must complete the certification form.
 Recipients must notify the Authority when a conflict of interest arises.
-Recipients that choose to request an exception from HUD must contact their Awards Management Program Coordinator for the specific requirements for submitting an exception application package.
+Recipients that choose to request an exception from HUD must contact their Program Coordinator for the specific requirements for submitting an exception application package.